spdx/spdx-3-model/model/SimpleLicensing/Properties/customIdToUri.md

 "LicenseRef-" or "AdditionRef-" refers to license or addition text not found in the official SPDX License List.

-These custom licenses must be a CustomLicense, a CustomLicenseAddtion, or a SimpleLicensingText which are identified with a unique URI identifier.
+These custom licenses must be a CustomLicense, a CustomLicenseAddition, or a SimpleLicensingText which are identified with a unique URI identifier.

 The key for the DictionaryEntry is the string used in the license expression and the value is the URI for the corresponding CustomLicense,